The Disney Dining Plan is very popular, but the specifics can be a little confusing, so let me break it down for you…

 HOW DOES FREE DINING WORK??

-Only a certain number of rooms per resort are eligible for the promotion, and once those rooms are sold out, that resort is unavailable for free dining.
+WHEN it’s offered, know that only a certain number of rooms per resort are eligible for the promotion, and once those rooms are sold out, that resort is unavailable for free dining.
 Also, certain resorts are completely unavailable under Free Dining promotion, and only select dates apply.
+The booking window for free dining for 2020 has already opened and closed so far, but follow Magic on a Dollar on social medias to hear when any new promo comes up!